AvanzadaCatolica/Velad-iOS/README.md

 __Tests:__

-Velad uses Carthage as dependency manager for the test targets.
+Velad uses Carthage as dependency manager for the test targets and runs two different types of tests: unit tests, to test business logic; and snapshot tests, to test view consistency and layout code.
 In order to build the tests, run:

 ```ruby
 bundle install